 - 1. Thirty-six credits beyond SPN 112 which must include SPN 321 plus 16 credits of upper-level Spanish classes with a minimum of 4 credits at the 400 level. - 2.
 A minimum of one semester of approved international study in a Spanish-speaking country. - 3.
 Completion of ENG 200 with a passing grade. - 4.
-Successful completion of the Departmental Comprehensive Evaluation by passing either the Spanish Subject Test of the Michigan Test for Teacher Certification (MTTC) or the Examen Básico of the Diploma de Expañol como Lengua Extranjera (DELE). - 5.
+Language Proficiency must be demonstrated by passing the Michigan Test for Teacher Certification (MTTC) Subject test in Spanish or the Examen Básico of the Diploma de Expañol como Lengua Extranjera (DELE). - 5.
 Write an acceptable reflective paper of moderate length and defend it in open forum.